 Research: Promising MaaS-users

-Read more about the research in this blog.
+Read more about the research on the early adopters of mobility as a service “MaaS”, blog.

-KiM recently started a follow-up study to find out what the most promising trips for MaaS are (bike, train, car etc.).
+KiM recently started a follow-up study to find out what the most promising trips for MaaS are (bike, train, car, etc.).
 Therefore, KiM is looking for partners to provide data on travel information and the use of innovative mobility concepts in order to discover certain patterns.
-Are you open to collaborate with KiM?
+Are you open to collaborating with KiM?
 Please send an email to firstname.lastname@example.org.
-You can find more information about the KiM and their publications at www.kimnet.nl.
+You can find more information about the KiM and its publications at www.kimnet.nl.

 Market potential of MaaS is unknown

-According to the research, the ultimate MaaS user is a young, active and travel-loving city dweller with a high level of public transport use, a high income, high level of education and an above-average concern for the environment.
+According to the research, the ultimate MaaS user is a young, active, and travel-loving city dweller with a high level of public transport use, a high income, a high level of education, and an above-average concern for the environment.
 As you can imagine, there are not many Dutch people who meet all these characteristics.
 The profile of the most promising groups to use MaaS differs from the mass.
 This means the market potential of MaaS remains unknown.
-The KiM therefore warns the ministry that the MaaS pilots that are currently running are no guarantee for successful expansion to other groups.
+The KiM, therefore, warns the ministry that the MaaS pilots that are currently running are no guarantee for successful expansion to other groups.